Cooperative: Credit unions, cooperative banking and cooperative insurance

 Credit unions are cooperative financial institutions owned and controlled by their members.
-Credit unions provide the same financial services as banks but are considered not-for-profit organizations and adhere to cooperative principles.
+Credit unions provide to its members the same services as banks but are considered not-for-profit organizations and adhere to cooperative principles.

 Credit unions originated in mid-19th-century Germany through the efforts of pioneers Franz Herman Schulze'Delitzsch and Friedrich Wilhelm Raiffeisen.
 The concept of financial cooperatives crossed the Atlantic at the turn of the 20th century, when the caisse populaire movement was started by Alphonse Desjardins in Quebec, Canada.
 In 1900, from his home in Lévis, he opened North America's first credit union, marking the beginning of the Mouvement Desjardins.
 Eight years later, Desjardins provided guidance for the first credit union in the United States, where there are now about 7,950 active status federally insured credit unions, with almost 90 million members and more than $679 billion on deposit.

 Financial cooperatives hold a significant market share in Europe and Latin America, as well as a few countries in Sub-Saharan Africa.
 They also have a strong presence in Asia, Australia, and the United States.
 According to the World Council of Credit Unions (WOCCU), there were 68,882 financial cooperatives in 109 countries in 2016, serving more than 235 million members, with total assets exceeding 1.7 trillion dollars.
-It is worth noting that the WOCCU's data do not include some major financial cooperative networks in Europe, such as Germany, Finland, France, Denmark, and Italy.
+The WOCCU's data do not include some major financial cooperative networks in Europe, such as Germany, Finland, France, Denmark, and Italy.
 In many high-income economies, financial cooperatives hold significant market shares of the banking sector.

 According to the European Association of Cooperative Banks, the market share of cooperative banks in the Small and Medium Enterprises (SMEs) credit market by the end of 2016 was 37% in Finland, 45% in France, 33% in Germany, 43% in the Netherlands, and 22% in Canada.
 In Germany, Volksbanken-Raiffeisen banks have a market share of approximately 21% of domestic credit and domestic deposits.
 In the Netherlands, Rabobank holds 34% of deposits, and in France cooperative banks (Crédit Agricole, Crédit Mutuel and BPCE Group) possess more than 59% of domestic credit and 61% of domestic deposits.
 In Finland, OP financial group holds 35% and 38% of domestic credit and deposits, respectively, and in Canada, Desjardins holds around 42% of domestic deposits and 22% of domestic credit.